andresosodel/Dev-Notes/notes/html-css.md

 **index.html**

-This file should be located within a folder that is know as your *project directory*.
+This file should be located within a folder that is known as your *project directory*.
 We can have multiple HTML files within the project directory, where each file can be used as a subroute for our HTML webpage.

 The default HTML page will always be the one named *index.html*.
 An example project directory is as follows: